saragarci/game-of-life/README.md

 2. Once you are done, press enter to start the game and see how the pattern evolves with each iteration.
 3. To stop the game, simply close the window.

+## Project Structure

+This project is organized into four main classes:
+* **Grid**: Represents the grid of the game and is therefore a container of all the cells.
+In this class the SDL window and render are created.
+It also contains very important methods like: `createCells()`, which creates the initial matrix of cells and a copy of it; `drawCells()`, which rerenders every cell again; and last but not least `updateCells()`, which is the method that applies the rules of the game of life and updates the state of each cell accordingly.
+* **Cell**: Represents a cell, which is the most basic unit in this project.
+A cell is defined by a boolean `isAlive` and an `SDL_Rect` (which contains the underlying rectangle that this cell has).
+* **Controller**: This class is used to retrieve the user input.
+Here, events like a mouse click, pressing enter or quit are tracked.
+* **Game**: The game class is the class that puts all of this together.
+It has two main methods: its constructor, where the game is initialized with the user inserting the initial pattern; and the `startGame()` method, which contains an infinite loop that will keep doing iterations on the present grid and updating it.

 ## Credits

 ### Used resources